 Our Postcard from Perpignan

-We’ve been on the go from the minute we got here, so we decided to write a bit of a different sort of Postcard today.
-Today’s Postcard should really be called ten things you must do if you go to Perpignan.
-In this blog post, we want to take you on a whistle-stop tour round what we think are the best places to visit in Perpignan in the Occitanie region.
+We’ve been on the go from the moment we arrived, so we decided to write a slightly different kind of Postcard today.
+Today’s story should really be called Ten Things You Must Do if You Go to Perpignan.
+In this blog post, we invite you on a whistle-stop tour around of what we think are the best places to visit in Perpignan in Occitanie.

 The Castle de Salses

-The Chateau de Salses, often also called the Forteresse de Salses is a classified as a monument historique by the French Ministry of Culture.
-Located only 15kms from Perpignan, it welcomes over 100,000 visitors a year.
-A Catalan fortress that dates back to the end of the 15th century, it oozes strength and domination and is well worth a full day out if you have time to spare.
-There are plenty of standard “castle-related” things to do, but they have really pulled out the stops to blend together the historic importance of the building with modern day activities and exhibitions.
+The Chateau de Salses, often also called the Forteresse de Salses, a listed as a monument historique by the French Ministry of Culture.
+Located only 15 km from Perpignan, it welcomes over 100,000 visitors a year.
+A Catalan fortress dating back to the end of the 15th century, it exudes strength and domination and is well worth a full day out if you have the time to spare.
+There are plenty of standard “castle-related” things to do, but they have really gone the extra mile to blend the historic importance of the building with modern-day activities and exhibitions.
 In our view, this is a ‘must see’.

 The Palace

-Le Palace des Rois de Majorique or The Palace of the Kings of Majorca makes a great destination if you fancy walking about in the cool and calm of a 12th century palace, complete with fort and enchanting gardens.
+Le Palais des Rois de Majorque, or The Palace of the Kings of Majorca, makes a great destination if you fancy walking around in the cool and calm of a 12th-century palace, complete with a fort and enchanting gardens.
 It also sports some of the best views of the city.
-In fact we enjoyed a lovely picnic in the grounds, and it seemed like the whole place belonged to us.
+In fact, we enjoyed a lovely picnic in the grounds, and it seemed like the whole place belonged to us.

 The Old Cathedral